Foundation Stock Service

 But is this breed right for you or should you consider other dogs?
 Read on to discover everything you need to know to decide.

 French Spaniel history is extensive; they were originally hunting dogs during the 14th century, being developed in both Canada and France.
-They were also popular with French royalty throughout the Middle Ages.
+They were also popular with french royalty throughout the Middle Ages.

 Worryingly, French Spaniels almost became extinct once we reached the turn of the 20th century.
 However, a French priest, Father Fournier, stopped this from happening, ensuring there were remaining French Spaniels so the breed could thrive today.

-Part of the French Spaniel Club and United Kennel Club, the French Spaniel is an excellent family pet.
+Part of the French Spaniel Club and United Kennel Club, French Spaniel is an excellent family pet.
 It is a medium-sized dog, with just enough fur to be cuddly and soft.

 These dogs love to play and are energetic, so if you have children who can help your dog burn off some excess energy, great!
 However, they may be a bit too big if you have toddlers in your household.